B2MSolutions/apidocs/source/index.html.md

 Elemez uses API keys to allow access to the API.
 You can find your personal API token from the World Settings in the [Elemez Portal](https://elemez.com/world/settings)

-Elemez expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Elemez expects for the API key and X API Key to be included in all API requests to the server in a header that looks like the following:

 `token: your-api-token`
+`x-api-key: your-x-api-key`

 <aside class="notice">
-You must replace <code>your-api-token</code> with your personal API key.
+You must replace <code>your-api-token/your-x-api-token</code> with your personal API keys.
 </aside>